Ford to move production of Focus, C-Max cars from Michigan

-DETROIT (Reuters) - Ford Motor Co (F.N) will move production of its Focus small cars and C-Max hybrids from its Michigan Assembly Plant near Detroit in 2018, it said on Thursday, highlighting difficulties U.S. automakers are having building fuel-efficient vehicles profitably at home.
+DETROIT, July 9 (Reuters) - Ford Motor Co will move production of its Focus small cars and C-Max hybrids from its Michigan Assembly Plant near Detroit in 2018, it said on Thursday, highlighting difficulties U.S. automakers are having building fuel-efficient vehicles profitably at home.

 The announcement casts doubt on the future of one of Ford’s largest U.S. factories and comes just days before executives and leaders of the United Auto Workers formally kick off talks toward a new labor agreement.
 The UAW is expected to push for wage increases and fight company proposals to scale back healthcare costs.